 The first step in diagnosing obesity is a review of your medical history and the medical history of your family to identify a genetic component.
 A physical exam may be performed, as well as a waistline measurement and calculation of BMI.
 Your doctor will review any medical symptoms that may be related to weight gain, and blood work may also be done to test for cholesterol, glucose levels, or other indicators.

-Dr. Anton Rostovsky, board-certified in obesity medicine, works with patients to help them find a path to a healthier lifestyle.
-There are a number of interventions that may be helpful in losing weight and mitigating the health risks that come with obesity.
-Useful steps may include:
+Paunel Vukasinov, MD, board-certified in obesity medicine, works with patients to help them find a path to a healthier lifestyle.

 Improved Diet: Dietary modification can be approached in a number of ways including cutting calories, reducing intake of certain foods, and reaching for healthier options.
 A Mediterranean diet, high in lean proteins, healthy oils, and fresh fruits and vegetables, is often advisable.
 Your doctor can help you create a meal plan that will help you lose weight.